 What sports did you play when you were growing up?

-I played off and on social netball, social tennis on saturdays and did gymnastics straight before school before swimming on wednesday nights.
-When I qualified for the Olympics in 1996 at 16 I gave up all other sports because I was not known for my co-ordination and there was a real risk I would injure myself with my lack of real sporting ability lol so decided best to just follow through on the one sport I seemed to be better at.
+I played off and on social netball, social tennis on Saturdays and did gymnastics straight before school before swimming on Wednesday nights.
+When I qualified for the Olympics in 1996 at 16 I gave up all other sports because I was not known for my co-ordination and there was a real risk I would injure myself with my lack of real sporting ability, so decided best to just follow through on the one sport I seemed to be better at.

 How old were you when you first started seriously training for swimming?

 I started serious training (or at least started to keep my log books and track my training progress etc) when I hit high school at 13.

 Over my entire swimming career I missed three scheduled training sessions so was always a committed swimmer even when I first started as I was always held accountable for all the sports I signed up for by mum and dad.